isomerpages/moe-ast-elis/_learning-communities/Classroom Inquiry SIG/Classroom Inquiry of Pasir Ris Secondary School Teachers.md

 </p>
 <p>With teacher guidance, students moved away from passively accepting GenAI
 suggestions and began critically evaluating the feedback to make informed decisions for their writing.
-Over time, they learnt to engage Gen AI more strategically.
+Over time, they learnt to engage GenAI more strategically.
 They also learnt to critique GenAI feedback thus resulting in stronger student voice and agency.</p>
 <p><strong>Contributing to the fraternity</strong>